 Call Recording and Conversation Analysis

-Tools like Gong and Chorus transcribe sales calls, flag competitor mentions, surface common objections, and identify coaching moments – saving managers several hours per rep per week in manual call review.
-For teams with standard sales motions and clean CRM data, the output is immediately actionable.
+Tools like Gong and Chorus transcribe sales calls, flag competitor mentions, surface common objections, and identify coaching moments, which can reduce manual review time for managers.
+For teams with standard sales motions and clean CRM data, the output is often immediately actionable.

 Where they break down: highly technical sales processes, regulated industries with compliance constraints, or teams that need conversation analysis tied to custom CRM fields that the tool does not recognize.